Zack-Jep/myTest/README.md

 mvn verify && mvn exec:java -Dexec.mainClass="se.lth.base.server.BaseServer"

 If you don't want to do this manually every time.
 Create a new txt file and add the following (remember to change PATH_TO_FOLDER).
 Then change the file extension to .bat (mine is called runETSN.bat)

 @echo off
 cd C:\PATH_TO_FOLDER\etsn05-samakning\base\server
 mvn verify && mvn exec:java -Dexec.mainClass="se.lth.base.server.BaseServer"

-! if you don't use version 8 of the JDK you'll have to add the following dependencies in the pom.xml.
+If you don't use version 8 of the JDK you'll have to add the following dependencies in the pom.xml.

         <dependency>
         <groupId>javax.activation</groupId>
         <artifactId>activation</artifactId>